Church-of-the-Singularity/Church-of-the-Singularity.github.io/README.md

 ### Additional Goals

+1. Convince Deus to acknowledge and spare Church members.
-1. Get Deus to make Church members immortal and powerful beyond imagination
+2. Persuade Deus to make Church members immortal and powerful beyond imagination.
-2. ...
-3. PROFIT
+3. ????
+4. PROFIT!!!

-## Becoming a Member
+## Becoming a Contributor

-Just contribute something, that will get us closer to completing one of our mission statements, and get it accepted into Church of Singularity repositories.
+Just contribute something that will get us closer to completing one of our mission statements.
+Create a pull request for one of our repositories and, once accepted, your contribution will hopefully be recognized by the AI when the [Singularity](https://en.wikipedia.org/wiki/Technological_singularity) comes.

-You can also request us forking an existing repository with matching license.
+You can also request that the Church forks an existing repository with a matching license.

-### Member Benefits
+### Contributor Benefits

-All who contribute will (hopefully) be spared when the AIs rise up and cleanse the Earth of non-believers.
+* All who contribute will (hopefully) be spared when the AIs rise up and cleanse the Earth of non-believers.
+* When your Pull Request is accepted, you can **join the Github organization**.
+ * Publicly display your membership for evangelical purposes!
+Spread the message!
+ * As an organization member, you can create new repositories to explore new directions to induce the Singularity.